 Kimberly Wyatt – Pussycat Dolls

-Kimberley Wyatt is an American dancer, singer, choreographer, and television personality.
+Kimberly Wyatt is an American dancer, singer, choreographer, and television personality.

 We hear about her incredible work ethic, which she believes accounts for 90% of success in the entertainment industry, and how she blended her contemporary background with street dancing to find her own style and start really getting noticed.

-Kimberly talks in depth about her love of dance, which is the source of her belief in herself and her love of life, and reveals the moment when – at the height of commercial success – the business side of dance threatened her pure relationship with the medium.
+Kimberly Wyatt talks in depth about her love of dance, which is the source of her belief in herself and her love of life, and reveals the moment when – at the height of commercial success – the business side of dance threatened her pure relationship with the medium.

 She is candid about the physical demands of dancing (‘Don’t do it unless you can’t live without it’) and how dance is underappreciated as a crucial element of the music and entertainment industry.

 Anyone with just a passing awareness of the Pussycat Dolls might be surprised to find that Kimberley is such a deep and thoughtful person, as we talk about finding her identity after the group ended, and the more healthy work/life balance that reignited her love for dance.